 The collection and use of personal health data and other personal data in the EU is governed by the General Data Protection Regulation ("GDPR") which became applicable on May 25, 2018, replacing the EU Data Protection Directive, imposes strict obligations and restrictions on the ability to collect, analyze and transfer personal data, including health data from clinical trials and adverse event reporting and substantial fines and other administrative penalties.
 Compliance with the GDPR may be onerous and increase our cost of doing business.
-For more information concerning the data protection requirements in the EU and the EU Member States and the rules governing the transfer of personal data to the U.S., please refer to the section title "Government Regulation - Fraud and Abuse and Privacy and Data Security Laws and Regulations."
+For more information concerning the data protection requirements in the EU and the EU Member States and the rules governing the transfer of personal data to the U.S., please refer to the section title "Government Regulation - Fraud and Abuse and Privacy and Data Security Laws and Regulations" in our Annual Report on Form 10-K for the year ended December 31, 2018 as filed on February 26, 2019 with the SEC.